Sébastien Le Prestre, Marquis of Vauban

-Early life and education
+Personal details

-Sébastien le Prestre de Vauban was born in May 1633, in Saint-Léger-de-Foucheret, renamed Saint-Léger-Vauban by Napoleon III in 1867, in the Yonne, now part of Bourgogne-Franche-Comté.
+Sébastien le Prestre de Vauban was born May 1633 in Saint-Léger-de-Foucheret, renamed Saint-Léger-Vauban in 1867, in what is now the Bourgogne-Franche-Comté region.
 His parents, Urbain Le Prestre (c.
 1602–1652) and Edmée de Cormignolle (died c.
-1651), were members of the minor nobility, from Vauban in Bazoches.
+1651), were members of the minor nobility from Vauban in Bazoches.

-In 1570, his grandfather Jacques Le Prestre acquired Château de Bazoches, when he married Françoise de la Perrière, an illegitimate daughter of the Comte de Bazoches, who died intestate.
+In 1570, his grandfather, Jacques Le Prestre, acquired Château de Bazoches when he married Françoise de la Perrière, an illegitimate daughter of the Comte de Bazoches, who died intestate.
 The 30-year legal battle by the Le Prestre family to retain the property proved financially ruinous, forcing Urbain to become a forestry worker.
 He also designed gardens for the local gentry, including the owners of the Château de Ruère, where Vauban spent his early years.

-His only sister, Charlotte (1638–1645?), died young, but he had many relatives; his cousin, Paul le Prestre (c.
-1630 – 1703), was an army officer who supervised construction of Les Invalides.
+Vauban had only one sibling, a sister Charlotte (1638–1645?) who died young, but his cousin, Paul le Prestre (c.
+1630 – 1703), was an army officer who later supervised construction of Les Invalides.
 Three of Paul's sons served in the army, two of whom were killed in action in 1676 and 1677.
 The third, Antoine (1654–1731), became Vauban's assistant and later a lieutenant-general; in 1710, he was appointed Governor of Béthune for life, while he inherited Vauban's titles and the bulk of his lands.

-Vauban's family was impacted by the domestic conflict and foreign wars, including the Huguenot rebellions of the 1620s, the 1635–1659 Franco-Spanish War, and 1648 to 1653 Fronde; his Catholic grandfather married a Protestant from La Rochelle, and served Huguenot leader Admiral Coligny, while two of his uncles died in the war with Spain.
+Like many contemporaries, Vauban's family was deeply affected by the Huguenot rebellions of the 1620s, the Franco-Spanish War (1635–1659), and 1648 to 1653 Fronde.
+His maternal grandfather was a Catholic who married a Protestant from La Rochelle, and served Huguenot leader Admiral Coligny, while two of his uncles died in the war with Spain.